Toma400/Baedoor_Encyclopaedia/Loreum/Topics/Cultures/Erds/[Culture].md

 Despite their general idea, Houses are usually seen as effective and trustworthy, as they operate heavily on initiative of its members.

+List of Houses:
+- **House of Restoration** - organisation focused on exploring past of the Kacari island, independent, yet connected and funded by government and University of Illusion

+- **House of Blue Bird** - an art organisation found in Roda's western district, funding independent artists and organising events of less known performers and musicians; their house is also a place of meetings for many lower-to-middle class artists

 ### Cultural Topics
 - [🏯 Architecture](/Loreum/Topics/Cultures/Erds/Architecture.md)
 - [💮 Language](/Langue/List/Erdis.md)